-Meanwhile, non-economic damages cannot be so easily replaced.
-These profound losses can not be properly compensated by the legal system.
-Because all the court can do is award monetary compensation for these losses, the amount given for non-economic damages is often profound.
+Meanwhile, non-economic damages are not as easily compensated by the legal system.
+Because all the court can do is award monetary compensation for these profound losses, the amount awarded for non-economic damages is often substantial.

 Damages Available After a Fatal Pedestrian Accident

-The death of a loved one is one of the most difficult things to have to face.
-This is especially true when a loved one dies unexpectedly.
-A wrongful death can turn your life upside down.
-Attempting to move forward after the death of a loved one can feel impossible at times, and the burden is even greater if the deceased was the primary provider.
+We extend our deepest sympathies if you recently lost a loved one in a pedestrian accident.
+An unexpected death can turn your life upside down.
+Attempting to move forward after a loved one passes away can feel impossible, and the burden could be even greater if the deceased were the primary financial provider.

-If you have lost a loved one in a pedestrian accident, you may be eligible to collect compensation on behalf of the individual who passed away.
-Wrongful death attorneys in Atlanta can give you more information on additional damages, such as loss of consortium, funeral or burial costs, and lost source of income that you could receive.
+After losing a loved one in a fatal accident, you may be eligible to collect compensation on behalf of the deceased.
+Wrongful death attorneys in Atlanta can give you more information on damages, such as loss of consortium, burial and funeral costs, and loss of income.

-How a Pedestrian Accident Attorney in Atlanta Can Help You
+How an Atlanta Pedestrian Accident Attorney Can Help You

-- Speak with all other parties and their representatives
+- Speaking with all other parties and their representatives

-- Collect evidence that establishes the defendant’s fault and your damages
+- Collecting evidence that establishes the defendant’s fault and your damages

-- Initiate legal action by filing insurance claims
+- Initiating legal action by filing insurance claims

-- Negotiate with the other party’s representatives for a settlement offer
+- Negotiating with the other party’s representatives for a settlement offer

-While it is possible to recover compensation without the help of an attorney, the challenge will be far greater, and the reward will likely be far less.
-An experienced pedestrian accident attorney can help to significantly increase your payout and get you the money you need to move on after an accident.
+While it is possible to recover compensation without a lawyer’s help, the challenge will be far greater, and the reward will likely be far less.
+An experienced personal injury attorney can help significantly increase your payout and get you the money you need to move on with your life.

-Pedestrian accidents can be quite complicated.
-The driver may not be entirely at fault, and you, the pedestrian, may share some of the blame.
-Additionally, a third party could hold a level of liability, such as another driver or the manufacturer of the vehicle that hit you.
+Additionally, a third party could hold a level of liability.
+This could be another driver or the manufacturer of the vehicle that hit you.
 Some instances will require investigation, but it’s important to ask questions such as:

 - Did you have a “safe-to-walk” signal?

 In a city like Atlanta, with few formal sidewalks or walkways, you’ll need a pedestrian accident attorney who can help prove liability and fault.
-The modified comparative negligence law in Georgia Code § 51-12-33 could affect how much compensation you’re eligible to receive if you are partially at fault for your injuries.
+The modified comparative negligence law in Georgia Code § 51-12-33 could affect how much compensation you’re eligible for if you are partially to blame for your injuries.

 Jaywalking in the State of Georgia

-“Negligence per se” in a pedestrian accident case means Georgia law presumes the driver was negligent in a pedestrian accident case without needing any evidence to prove it.
-For this reason, it is incredibly important to seek an attorney’s help if you were the driver in a pedestrian accident case.
+“Negligence per se” means Georgia law presumes the driver was negligent in a pedestrian accident case without needing any evidence to prove it.
+For this reason, it is vitally important to seek an attorney’s help if you were the driver in a pedestrian accident case.

-Something important to note is that the law allegedly violated must be a law created for the purpose of protecting pedestrians.
-A pedestrian accident lawyer in Atlanta can help you determine whether negligence per se plays a role in your accident.
+Something important to note is that the law allegedly violated must be a law created to protect pedestrians.
+A pedestrian accident lawyer in Atlanta can help you determine whether negligence per se plays a role in your case.

 Legal Obligations of Pedestrians and Drivers

-Regardless of what the general traffic laws are in any given situation, both drivers and pedestrians are required to comply with lawful orders or directions given by a police officer.
-This requirement holds true, even if the order is inconsistent with a general rule of law.
-It is the responsibility of everyone to do their part to ensure safety on the roadways.
+In addition to following general traffic laws, drivers and pedestrians must comply with lawful orders or directions given by a police officer.
+This requirement holds, even if the order is inconsistent with a general rule of law.

-Pedestrians are defined in the state of Georgia as “any person afoot.”
+A pedestrian is defined in Georgia as “any person afoot.”
 Pedestrians must follow certain safety guidelines to uphold their legal obligations.
-Pedestrians should:
+They should:

-- Not walk or run in front of the path of a vehicle when the car is so close that it is impractical for the driver to yield
+- Avoid walking or running in front of the path of a vehicle when the car is too close for the driver to yield.

-- Remain clear of roadways when walking while under the influence of alcohol or drugs
+- Remain clear of roadways when walking under the influence of alcohol or drugs.

-- Use the sidewalk if one is available unless using the sidewalk presents a threat of injury
+- Use the sidewalk if one is available unless doing so presents a threat of injury.

-- Not cross an intersection diagonally unless there is a traffic light specifically allowing it
+- Refrain from crossing an intersection diagonally unless a traffic light specifically allows it.

 Individuals behind the wheel of a vehicle have a responsibility to have and act in these specific ways:

-- Having insurance and providing proof in their vehicle at all times
+- Have insurance and provide proof in their vehicle at all times.

-- Keeping a safe distance of more than three feet between their car and nearby bicyclists
+- Keep a safe distance of more than three feet between their car and nearby cyclists and pedestrians.

-- Remaining stopped to allow pedestrians to cross at a crosswalk
+- Remain stopped to allow pedestrians to cross at a crosswalk.

-- Exercising due care to avoid colliding with any pedestrian
+- Exercise care to avoid colliding with a pedestrian.

-- Using their horn to provide a warning when necessary
+- Use their horn to provide a warning when necessary.

 Under the law, a bicyclist in the street must follow the rules of the road, just as someone operating a motor vehicle.
-If a bicyclist caused an injury and you were not at fault, you have the right to pursue a pedestrian accident case.
-Bicycle accident attorneys familiar with state laws for bicyclists can work with you to sort out your case’s details.
+If a bicyclist caused an injury to you as a pedestrian, you have the right to pursue a claim against them.

-If you or someone you love has been injured as a pedestrian, don’t try to figure out how to handle things on your own.
-At John Foy & Associates, we’ve had more than 20 years of experience fighting for those who have been injured by another.
-We’re very familiar with Atlanta’s pedestrian cases.
+If you or someone you love has been injured as a pedestrian, don’t attempt to handle things alone.
+At John Foy & Associates, we’ve had more than 20 years of experience fighting for those injured by others.

-We help our clients get the proper medical care from top-rated providers who document our client’s injuries.
+Our pedestrian accident lawyers in Atlanta help accident victims get the proper medical care from top-rated providers to document their injuries.
 If you’re hurt, let us help you.
-You can call our 24-hour free hotline or contact us online to get started on a free case review with an Atlanta pedestrian accident lawyer and learn how you can be protected.
+Call our 24-hour free hotline or contact us online to get started with a free case evaluation.